 If you are the spouse that was served, you have 30 days to respond.
-The Response allows you to either agree or disagree with the information in the petition.
-The respondent must file the Response at the Santa Clara Family Courthouse and pay the required filing fee, unless you are granted a fee waiver.
+The response allows you to either agree or disagree with the information in the petition.
+The respondent must file the response at the Santa Clara Family Courthouse and pay the required filing fee (unless you are granted a fee waiver).

 Getting a divorce in California takes a minimum of six months.
 Because the process takes time, parties can request temporary orders.
 The judge will hold a hearing to decide whether or not to grant the request for a temporary order.

-- Child custody and visitation,
+- Child custody and visitation

-- Child support,
+- Child support

-- Spousal support,
+- Spousal support

-- Property control orders, and
+- Property control orders

-- Attorney fees.
+- Attorney fees